mfaulk/socketio-kafka/README.md

 npm install
 node index.js
 ```
-Then take a look at `localhost:3000`.
+Discover your fortune at `localhost:3000`.